Enteritis is inflammation of the small intestine.

 Exams and Tests

-Antidiarrheal medication may not be recommended because it can slow the germ from leaving the digestive tract.
+Antidiarrheal medicine is sometimes used.
+However, it may not be recommended in some cases because it can slow the germ from leaving the digestive tract.

-Rehydration with electrolyte solutions may be needed if the body does not have enough fluids (dehydration).
+You may need rehydration with electrolyte solutions if your body does not have enough fluids.

 If you take diuretics and develop diarrhea, you may need to stop taking the diuretic.
-However, do not stop taking any medicine unless directed by your health care provider.
+However, do not stop taking any medicine without first talking to your health care provider.

-Symptoms usually go away without treatment in a few days.
+Symptoms most often go away without treatment in a few days in otherwise healthy people.

 When to Contact a Medical Professional